Below I’ve reposted Ken’s recent UL editorial on the gay marriage fight currently roiling Concord.

 Allowing New Hampshire citizens to marry the person they love isn’t just consistent with maximizing freedom.
 It also promotes responsibility, commitment and stability; it promotes family values.
 Again, our history provides a good road map: One of our party’s finest hours was the passage of welfare reform because it strengthened families and promoted marriage.
 Why would we want to take away this right from anyone?

 New Hampshire’s civil marriage law protects religious freedom.
-No religious institution has to perform or recognize same-sex marriages.
+No religious institution has to perform or recognize same-gender marriages.
 This is important because different religious traditions have different views on this question.